Combinatorial, piecewise-linear, and birational homomesy for products of two chains

 In the case where $\polytope$ is the order polytope of $P$, and a particular element $x \in P$ has been indexed as $x_i$, we write $\phi_i$ as $\phi_x$.
 The $L$ and $R$ that appear in (\ref{eq:phiv}) are given by

 and

-Using these definitions of $L$ and $R$,\footnote{If $v$ is in $\cO(P)$ one also has $L = \max \{v_j : x_j \leq x_i\}$ and $R = \min \{v_j : x_j \geq x_i\}$, but the formulas (\ref{eq:L}) and (\ref{eq:R}) turn out to be the ``right'' ones to use in the complement of the order polytope in $\R^P$, as well as the right ones vis-a-vis lifting the action to the birational setting.} we see that equation (\ref{eq:phiv}) defines an involution on all of $\R^P$, not just $\cO(P)$.
+Using these definitions of $L$ and $R$,\footnote{For all $v$ in $\cO(P)$ one also has $L = \max \{v_j : x_j < x_i\}$ and $R = \min \{v_j : x_j > x_i\}$, but the formulas (\ref{eq:L}) and (\ref{eq:R}) turn out to be the right ones to use in the complement of the order polytope in $\R^P$, as well as the right ones vis-a-vis lifting the action to the birational setting.} we see that equation (\ref{eq:phiv}) defines an involution on all of $\R^P$, not just $\cO(P)$.
 It is easy to show that $\phi_x$ and $\phi_y$ commute unless $x \coveredby y$ or $x \covers y$.
-These piecewise-linear toggle operations $\phi_x$ are analogous to the combinatorial toggle operations $\tau_x$ (and indeed $\phi_x$ generalizes $\tau_x$ in a sense to be made precise below), so it is natural to define piecewise-linear rowmotion $\rowP: \cO(P) \rightarrow \cO(P)$ as the composite operation accomplished by toggling from top to bottom (much as ordinary rowmotion $\row: J(P) \rightarrow J(P)$ can be defined as the composite operation obtained by toggling from top to bottom).
-Likewise we can define piecewise-linear promotion $\proP: \cO(P) \rightarrow \cO(P)$ as the composite operation accomplished by toggling from left to right.
+These piecewise-linear toggle operations $\phi_x$ are analogous to the combinatorial toggle operations $\tau_x$ (and indeed $\phi_x$ generalizes $\tau_x$ in a sense to be made precise below), so it is natural to define piecewise-linear rowmotion $\rowP: \cO(P) \rightarrow \cO(P)$ as the composite operation accomplished by toggling from top to bottom (much as filter rowmotion $\row_{\cF}: \cF(P) \rightarrow \cF(P)$ can be defined as the composite operation obtained by toggling from top to bottom).
+Likewise, if $P$ comes equipped with an rc embedding (as is the case for $P = [a] \times [b]$), we can define piecewise-linear promotion $\proP: \cO(P) \rightarrow \cO(P)$ as the composite operation accomplished by toggling from left to right.